valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-2_August-28-2025/Readme.md

 You should start with the L-Tryptophan system we considered in the last lecture.

 You should use the geometry obtained from the geometrical optimization.
-To extract this geometry from the Gaussian log file, you can use the following command

 You can extract the final geometry using the `get_g16_co` script:
 ```